lucasjellema/speakerpool-app/architecture.md

 1. **Primarily Client-Side**: Most data is stored in memory, with limited persistence through delta files
 2. **Limited Validation**: Basic validation without comprehensive error handling
 3. **No Authentication**: No user authentication or authorization
-4. **Partial Data Persistence**: Only changes to specific speakers can be persisted through delta files
+4. **Partial Data Persistence**: Changes to speakers can be persisted through delta files when URL parameters are properly configured

 ### Future Architectural Improvements